ucsb-cs16/ucsb-cs16.github.io/topics/mac.md

-mac.md
 ---
-topic: Mac OS
+layout: default
+parent: Topics
+title: MacOS
-desc: "Setting up an environment to do CS56 work on your own Mac (not ssh'ing into CSIL)"
+description: "Setting up an environment to do CS56 work on your own Mac (not ssh'ing into CSIL)"
 ---

 For certain kinds of programs, i.e. graphics, and especially sound,